stereobooster/astro-digital-garden/packages/website/src/content/docs/recipes/hasse-diagram.md

 ## Workaround

-You may create Hasse diagram manually, for example, using [[graphviz-diagram]].
-Diagram above created with follwing code:
+You can create a Hasse diagram manually, for example, using [[graphviz-diagram]].
+The diagram above was created with the following code:

 ```
 digraph hasse {